Responsible Employees: Employee Obligation to Notify IDHR about Allegations of Sexual Misconduct and Sexual Harassment

 If a student discloses an incident of sexual misconduct and IS in crisis:

-Listen to the student and when you identify that they need immediate, additional support, inform them that you can call Violence Prevention and Response’s 24-hour helpline (a trained advocate is available to speak with the student immediately) or the MIT Police Department.
+Listen to the student and when you identify that they need immediate, additional support, inform them that you can call Violence Prevention and Response’s helpline (a trained advocate is available to speak with the student) or the MIT Police Department.
 Getting the student connected is the primary concern.
 If explaining your reporting obligations might be stressful or overwhelming at this time, you can revisit this with them at a later time.
 Ensure that the student is connected to support services and contact the IDHR Office to discuss the next steps.